rghansen/catexplore/README.md

 ## Example

-This is a basic example which shows you how a function `cat_explore1()` from the `catexplore` package takes a dataframe, including a continuous response variable and a categorical explanatory variable, and produces plots (boxplot and mean with confidence intervals)and summary tables (including maximum, minimum, median, range, mean, standard deviation, standard error, and group size).
+This is a basic example which shows you how the function `cat_explore1()` from the `catexplore` package takes a dataframe, including a continuous response variable and a categorical explanatory variable, and produces plots (boxplot and mean with confidence intervals)and summary tables (including maximum, minimum, median, range, mean, standard deviation, standard error, and group size).

 ``` r
 #Loading package